-The justification of loss functions, in the context of CCA, has seldom appeared in the literature.
-Start from the first principle that the proper metric to quantify the estimation loss should depend on the specific purpose of using CCA, we find that the applications discussed at the beginning mainly fall into two categories: identify variables of interest and dimension reduction.
-The first category, mostly in genomic research \citep{witten2009penalized, chen2012structured}, treats one group of variables as responses and the other group as covariates.
-The goal is to discover the specific subset of the covariates that are most correlated with the responses.
-Such applications are featured by low signal-to-noise ratio and the interpretability of the results is the major concern.
-The other category is investigated extensively in statistical machine learning and engineering community where CCA is used to learn low dimensional latent representations of complex objects such as images \citep{rasiwasia2010new}, text \citep{dhillon11} and speeches \citep{arora2013multi}.
+In contrast, the second category is investigated extensively in statistical machine learning and engineering community where CCA is used to learn low dimensional latent representations of complex objects such as images \citep{rasiwasia2010new}, text \citep{dhillon11} and speeches \citep{arora2013multi}.
 These scenarios are usually accompanied with relatively high signal-to-noise ratio and the prediction accuracy, using the learned low dimensional embeddings as the new set of predictors, is of primary interest.
-In recent years, there has been a series of publications establishing fundamental theoretical guarantees for CCA to achieve sufficient dimension reduction \citep{kakade07, foster08, SridharanK08, fukumizu2009kernel, chaudhuri2009multi}, especially under a multi-view setup as will be discussed more detailedly in Section~\ref{section-multi-view}.
+In recent years, there has been a series of publications establishing fundamental theoretical guarantees for CCA to achieve sufficient dimension reduction (\cite{kakade07, foster08, SridharanK08, fukumizu2009kernel, chaudhuri2009multi} and many others).

 In this paper, we aim to address the problems raised above by treating CCA as a tool for dimension reduction.